 There are 80 dwelling units in the Hamlet, not including a relatively small number of accessory dwellings such as guesthouses and non-permitted residences of various descriptions.
 Within the existing planned residential density, there is the potential for 97 additional residences.
 Further, the plan would allow construction of a total of 44 affordable houses using the density bonus .Thus, the possible buildout given current density limitations totals 221 dwellings.
-It should be noted that development of some of the largest unbuilt lots in the Hamlet are restricted by various easements (around the estuary and West of the DH Community Club) and could reduce the available housing units by about 19 units and approximately 6 affordable units.
+It should be noted that development of some of the largest unbuilt lots in the Hamlet are restricted by various easements (around the estuary and

+West of the DH Community Club) and could reduce the available housing units by about 19 units and approximately 6 affordable units.

 A 2.2% per annum growth rate has been adopted by the County and will be maintained here to provide consistency.
 This rate applied to today's stock of 80 residences produces a total of 114 dwelling units in the year 2026.
-The land supply for the hamlet is sufficient for the planning period.
+The land supply for the h Hamlet is sufficient for the planning period.

-Goal: To manage the development of high density residential in the Deer Harbor Hamlet.
-Small areas of the Hamlet, primarily along Deer Harbor Road and in the subdivision between Deer Harbor Road and Cayou Valley Road, already have developed at a higher density of 2 units per acre.
+The G goal: of the Deer Harbor Hamlet Residential density bonus is T to manage the development of high-density residential development in the Deer Harbor Hamlet.
+Small areas of the Hamlet, primarily along Deer Harbor Road and in the subdivision between Deer Harbor Road and Cayou Valley Road, already have developed at a higher density of than 2 two units per acre.
+These areas have a residential density of two units per acre.
 This area and the area close to the center of the Hamlet are designated with a residential density of up to two dwelling units per acre.
-The remainder of the Hamlet area is designated with a residential density of one dwelling unit per two acres, with a density bonus of up to a density of two units per acre for projects that incorporate affordable housing.
+The remainder of the Hamlet area is designated with has a residential density of one dwelling unit per two acres, with an available density bonus of up to a density of two units per acre for projects that incorporate affordable housing.